nobohan/OpenArdenneMap/qgis/README.md

 For convenience, all the OpenArdenneMap layers are grouped into a group in the layer tree.
 Depending on your computer CPU, the QGIS project is very slow to operate (zoom in, move in the map): to go faster, you can navigate into the map using a external XYZ layer (like the osm-be that is loaded by default) with the OpenArdenneMap group unchecked.

+From February 2026, we use the plugin [Trackable QGIS Project](https://plugins.qgis.org/plugins/trackable_project_files/) for developing this map style in QGIS.
+This plugin allows to better use `git` with a QGIS project file.

 ## FAQs

 ### The hillshade and the contour files are not loaded in the QGIS project